TyraelDLee/PortSniff/README.md

 # PortSniff
-A port sniffer with GUI developed by Java
+A port sniffer with GUI developed by Java and JavaFX, Mac app packaging by Spring.

 ## Useage
 Type the destination URL or IP address amd click Start button.